 The consultation will be a key opportunity to answer these questions and to monitor children’s views and perceptions of their experience, which is the voice of their suffering.

-Accurate and meaningful data on child abuse are hard to come by.
+Facts and figures Accurate and meaningful data on child abuse are hard to come by.
 Different cultures have different attitudes about what is, and what is not, acceptable parenting practice.
 Official statistics rarely reveal a great deal about patterns of child abuse.
 The situation is further complicated by differing legal and cultural definitions of abuse and neglect between countries.
 What is clear is that there is absolute agreement across all cultures that child abuse is unacceptable.

-The study will recall that all countries must enact or repeal their legislation as necessary in order to prohibit all forms of violence, however slight, within the family.
+The solutions The study will recall that all countries must enact or repeal their legislation as necessary in order to prohibit all forms of violence, however slight, within the family.
 The different patterns of family abuse must be addressed.
 And concrete interventions must be made for different groups of children according to their age, their vulnerability, and their evolving capacities as subjects of human rights.

 Recent high-profile tragedies involving the fatal abuse of children by parents and caregivers in Europe have highlighted the need for early detection and an integrated approach by different sectors such as social services, health workers, schools and the police, to prevent child abuse in the so-called “privacy” of home and family.
 Cases such as the deaths of Victoria Climbie in the United Kingdom and of two children in France might have been averted had there been good communication and integration among these different sectors.